cyberrangecz/backend-elasticsearch-service/README.md

 ```

 Dockefile contains several default arguments:
-* PROJECT_ARTIFACT_ID=kypo-elasticsearch-service - the name of the project artifact.
+* PROJECT_ARTIFACT_ID=elasticsearch-service - the name of the project artifact.
 * PROPRIETARY_REPO_URL=YOUR-PATH-TO-PROPRIETARY_REPO.

 Those arguments can be overwritten during the build of the image, by adding the following option for each argument: